-CCO Holdings is the sole owner of Charter Communications Operating, LLC ("Charter Operating").
-Charter Operating was formed in February 1999 to own and operate its cable systems.
-In June and July of 2003, Charter Holdings entered into a series of transactions and contributions which had the effect of i) creating CCH I, CCH II and CCO Holdings and ii) combining/contributing all of Charter Holdings' interest in cable operations not previously owned by Charter Operating to Charter Operating (the "Systems Transfer").
-The Systems Transfer was accounted for as a reorganization of entities under common control.
-Accordingly, the accompanying financial statements combine the historical financial condition and results of operations of Charter Operating, and the operations of subsidiaries contributed by Charter Holdings for the year ended December 31, 2002.
-CCO Holdings and its subsidiaries are collectively referred to herein as the "Company."
+Charter Communications Holdings, LLC ("Charter Holdings") is a holding company whose primary assets at December 31, 2004 are equity interests in its operating subsidiaries.
+Charter Holdings is a subsidiary of Charter Communications Holding Company, LLC ("Charter Holdings"), which is a subsidiary of Charter Communications, Inc. ("Charter").
+The consolidated financial statements include the accounts of Charter Holdings and all of its wholly owned subsidiaries where the underlying operations reside, collectively referred to herein as the "Company."
 All significant intercompany accounts and transactions among consolidated entities have been eliminated.
 The Company is a broadband communications company operating in the United States.
 The Company offers its customers traditional cable video programming (analog and digital video) as well as high-speed data services and, in some areas, advanced broadband services such as high definition television, video on demand and telephony.
 The Company sells its cable video programming, high-speed data and advanced broadband services on a subscription basis.
 The Company also sells local advertising on satellite-delivered networks.